SOM-Research/DescribeML/README.md

 code --install-extension DescribeML-0.0.2.vsix
 ```

-*Troubles: If you are not able to see the syntax highlight in the examples files (p.e. *Melanoma.datadesc*) as the image below .
+*Troubles: If you cannot see the syntax highlight in the examples files (p.e. *Melanoma.datadesc*) as the image below.
 Please, reload the VSCode editor and write the code --install command again*

 Great!
 That's it.

+## Usage

-Now go to the folder **/examples/evaluation** and open a, for example *Melanoma.datadesc* file to see a working example of our preliminary evaluation.
+To start using our tool, we recommend accessing to the **/examples/evaluation** folder in the repository and open and take a look in some, for example *Melanoma.datadesc* file to see a working example of our preliminary evaluation.

 Remember: by default, VSCode gives you auto-completion help by hitting CTRL + Space (or equivalent in MAC)

+![Autocompletion feature](fileicons/Autcomplete.gif)

+## Contributions

 The full grammar in Extended Backus-Naur form (EBNF) can be seen in **src/language-server/dataset-descriptor.langium**

-![Autocompletion feature](fileicons/Autcomplete.gif)

-### Want to dive into language development?

 If you want to contribute or dive into the plugin or the language, you may need extra steps.
 As Langium (the base framework of the plugin) is not stable, there are a few actions we need to do manually.